carlossgv/personalcrm-repo/README.md

 Because of the short time I didn't manage to feature the CRM as complete as I would want it, but definitely is something that is coming!

 ## Users
 User register and login is going to be implemented soon.
+Remember, in the meantime everything should be done through users made in the data base or with the superuser:
+> Username: admin
+> Password: adminuser123

 ## Inventory